- When you edit a field in FIELD EDITOR, the modifications will apply to that field wherever it appears in Clarity Human

 Size: determines the width (and in the case of text boxes, height) of the field or drop-down menu.
 For example, a drop-down menu with words will require a wider drop-down menu size than a drop-down with just numbers.

-The field size is defined by a number.
+The system defines the field size by a number.

 This number determines the width of the field in pixels, using the formula x*9+30.
 So, if the size is "50," this will display as 50*9+30 or 480 pixels.